 In the tradition of true alchemists, the folks at Alchemy Coffee turn what they touch into pure gold.
-Okay, maybe not real gold, but you’ll be convinced of their magic touch once you have a sip.
-Like many coffee shops, the atmosphere is laid-back, but this spot has a hard-rock vibe as well, with skulls and an affinity for The Grateful Dead.
-And along with great coffee, customers often rave about the food menu as well.
-So grab your favorite Java drink, a slice of freshly-made quiche and rock out.
-Alchemy has two locations; the original in a quaint neighborhood south of downtown, and a second that shares a building with a local restaurant on Capitol Hill.
+One sip, and you’ll be a convert to their magic touch.
+The atmosphere is laid-back, but it has a hard-rock vibe as well, complete with skulls and an affinity for the Grateful Dead.
+Along with great coffee, the food gets rave reviews too.
+Grab your favorite java, and rock out with a slice of freshly made quiche.

 Alex Allen contributed additional reporting to this article.